richlamdev/ansible-desktop-ubuntu/README.md

   * disables local dns on the target host
     (again this is a personal preference, as my network DNS server handles DNS lookup and filtering)
+  * this role is executed last, as a dns service restart is required; the restart will take too long and cause the following playbook to fail (a delay could be added, but that just adds unnecessary time)

 * env
   * setups personal preferences for bash shell